 - Rapid heart rate

 - Yellowing of the skin and eyes (jaundice)

 How is pancreatitis diagnosed?

+physical exam.
 You may have some blood tests done.
-You may also have some imaging tests including:
+You may also have some imaging

-Belly or abdominal X-ray.
+- Belly X-ray.
 Makes images of internal tissues, bones, and organs.

 How is pancreatitis treated?

-- Will be in the hospital for a few days
+moderate to severe, you can expect that your child will be in the hospital for a few